aroberge/reeborg-world-creation/introduction.md

 Python's support for Reeborg's World would not be possible without [Brython](http://brython.info), created by Pierre Quentel with the help of many collaborators.

-I strongly suspect that Ian Bicking, who never took credit for it, made the necessary changes to [Mozilla's TogetherJS](https://togetherjs.com/) so that Reeborg's World could use it; an early version did not work but, after a brief email sent to Ian, suddenly everything just worked.

 I am also thankful to Google's development and support of [Blockly](https://developers.google.com/blockly/).

 Reeborg's World has an interface available in Korean thanks to Kwangchun Lee and Muhun Kim.
 Hopefully their contribution will inspire others to help make Reeborg's World available in even more languages.